aces/Loris/docs/index.md

 # THIS DOCUMENTATION IS UNDER CONSTRUCTION

-Please visit https://github.com/aces/Loris/wiki for support.
+Please visit the [GitHub Wiki](https://github.com/aces/Loris/wiki) for support.